jdickson1992/predicting_dementia_kdb/README.md

 # Predicting the early symptoms of Dementia

-*Modelling machine learning techniques using kdb+ to predict the early onset/symptoms of Dementia &amp; Alzheimer's Disease*
+*Modelling machine learning techniques using kdb+ to predict the early symptoms of Dementia &amp; Alzheimer's Disease*

 I created a series of blogs describing this project over at https://jdickson.dev/ 📍